Scranton Cultural Center: Masonic symbols

 Symbols of Masonry can be found throughout the Masonic Temple and Scottish Rite Cathedral, although it may not be apparent to those unfamiliar with the Craft.
 Shopland Hall, the small theater on the fourth floor, contains many Masonic symbols.
 An image of the Crusade is depicted above the stage, as well as shield motifs.
 These are important symbols to the Masonic Fraternity.
 Two-headed eagles are depicted on the ceiling of the theater.
 Frederick of Prussia introduced the symbol of the two headed eagle when the Scottish Rite was in its formative stages.
 The two-headed eagle, along with other symbols of various branches as well as the four cardinal virtues are engraved on the exterior of the building.
 The Robert P. Casey Library features a quintessential symbol of the Freemasons, a shovel, a pick, and a crowbar, in a glass case.
 Not only are these three items symbols of Masonry, but they were also used in the ceremonial groundbreaking and the accompanying ceremonial trowel was used in the laying of the cornerstone during the construction of the Masonic Temple.
 Also in the Casey Library is a grandfather clock that features many Masonic Symbols carved into the wood, including the shovel, pick, and crowbar motif, as well as the symbol of the square and the compass with letter “G” in the center.

 Future

 The Scranton Cultural Center began a multimillion-dollar restoration project in the mid-1990s.
 Electrical services were updated and air conditioning was installed for the theatre, grand ballroom, main lobby and lower level.
 Expanded and ADA compliant restrooms were added and the new Raymond Hood Room were installed in the former bowling lanes space.
 The ballroom's ornate walls and ceilings were also restored.
 In 2014, the Junior Ballroom was updated to provide space for the newly begun children and youth theatre program classes and summer camp sessions, including improvements for mobility access.
 In the spring of 2015, air conditioning was added to Shopland Hall and the third floor lodge rooms.
-Roof and masonry repairs, further HVAC upgrades and expansion, plumbing upgrades, as well as updates and restoration to the Harry and Jeanette Weinberg Theatre, main organ, and stage house and mechanics are slated for the coming years.
+In 2025 LED stage lighting and a new array sound system were installed in the main theatre.
+Beginning in the spring of 2025 a project to replace roof, gutter, and repair exterior masonry began; the project will also include exterior door and window restorations as well as interior finish repairs to many ornate walls as well as the ceiling and proscenium in the main theatre.
+Further HVAC upgrades and expansion, plumbing upgrades, as well as updates and continued restoration to the Harry and Jeanette Weinberg Theatre, main organ, and stage house and mechanics are slated for the coming years.